Automated breathing metabolic simulator: History

-(Development Of An Automated Breathing Metabolic Simulator, 1984).

-Current manufacturers of BMS's include: CSE, Dräger (Kyriazi, 2011), and Ocenco (Kyriazi 2011).
+Current manufacturers of BMS's include: CSE, Dräger, and Ocenco.

 Automation

 Automated simulators use the same mechanical principles as the BMS, updated with electronic components, thus offering more accurate control.
-The first ABMS contained three modules designed to be able to function independently from each other or work as a unit: a Breathing Simulator Module, a Gas Analysis Module, and a Supervisory Controller (Wischhoefer, L.L., & Reimers, 1984).
+The first ABMS contained three modules designed to be able to function independently from each other or work as a unit: a Breathing Simulator Module, a Gas Analysis Module, and a Supervisory Controller.

 The first automated breathing simulator concepts used a bellows design.
 After numerous prototypes, bellows were found to be inconsistent in generating precision volumes of human breathing.
 Subsequently, bellows were replaced with a rigid piston design.
 The rigid piston solved the problem of repeatability and proved that controlled breathing waveforms were possible, subject to the precision of motor drivers.

 Oxygen consumption has been simulated through various methods over the history of BMS development.
 Older methods of oxygen consumption include catalytic conversion, which produces hydrogen.
 This method saw limited use.
 ABMS manufacturers eventually began to prefer to remove a mixture of the breathing media, analyze the sample for the oxygen content, and then adjust the flow to contain the correct number of liters required for the correct oxygen consumption rate.
 At various points in the breathing cycle, CO2 represents a small percentage of the gas mix withdrawn to "consume" oxygen.
 This gas is generally analyzed separately and then algorithmically re-injected to compensate for artifacts of measurement.

 BMS's utilized rotameters in the 1970s and 1980s to simulate oxygen consumption.
 These tools were used to replicate the changing percentage of gases in the mixture being withdrawn to accomplish oxygen consumption.
 When the gasses were withdrawn, nitrogen would be reintroduced into the mix.
 This method proved inaccurate due to requiring immediate calculations by human operators to manually alter gas flow rates.
 In newer ABMS designs, the job of rotameters has been left to mass flow controllers.
-Now, mass flow controllers, in conjunction with high speed gas analyzers, provide continuous updates and inputs into the algorithm to calculate oxygen consumption through a range a gas mixtures.
+Now, mass flow controllers, in conjunction with high speed gas analyzers, provide continuous updates and inputs into the algorithm to calculate oxygen consumption through a range of gas mixtures.

 Past BMS designs also utilized paper strip chart recorders to preserve a record of data.
-This resulted in requiring days of analyzing to have data in a usable format.
+This required days of analysis to have data in a usable format.
 Modern ABMS's work digitally allowing for manipulation of the data through the software that is preinstalled.
 This change allows for the users to be able to have added functionality and better control over the operations of the ABMS.

 Prior to automation, operators of the BMS's would manually implement each stage of the testing and analysis processes, often utilizing multiple machines.
 Automation has helped to eliminate operator errors, allowing for more precise and repeatable data collection, and enabled faster design iteration on the part of respiratory protective device manufacturers.

-Current manufacturers of ABMS's include: Ocenco (Kyriazi, 2011) and ATOR LABS.
+Current manufacturers of ABMS's include: Ocenco and ATOR LABS.